How to Write and Format a White Paper: The Definitive Guide

 The Rules are Changing: White Paper on the Environmental Impact Assessment Legislation Proposals in 2018

-The phrase ‘white paper’ does not necessarily need to be in the title at all.
-Some audiences are seeking that authoritative indicator.
-Other readers may be scared off from valuable content because of the term.
+The phrase ‘white paper’ does not necessarily need to be in the title.
+Some audiences are seeking that authoritative indicator, while others may be scared off from valuable content because of the term.
 As always, think of what your audience would prefer.

 Abstract